In this article:

 Tracking your income and setting goals for how you want to spend your money is one thing, but it won't do much good if you don't keep track of your spending.

 Keeping track of spending can be tough, especially if you tend to make several purchases a day.
-Using multiple credit cards, making purchases in cash and throwing away receipts can even further complicate the process.
+Using a mix of credit cards, a debit card and cash can complicate the process even further.

-Consider using budgeting software such as Mint or You Need a Budget to aid in the process.
-These programs link up with your financial accounts and can import your income and transactions into one place.
-From there, you can categorize each purchase to see how what you've spent compares with what you've budgeted for the month.
-Based on what you see, you'll be better equipped to adjust your behavior accordingly.
+Consider using budgeting software such as You Need a Budget to aid in the process.
+These programs link up with your financial accounts and can import your income and transactions into one place, making it easier to track and categorize each expense.

 In addition to the added accountability, tracking your spending can help you test your assumptions and goals and give you an idea of how to adjust them in future months.